Shubham-Singh-1/soceial/README.md

 # soceial
-A complete social media website...with several fun features with a detailed directory strcuture...
+A complete social media website...with several fun features and with a detailed directory strcuture...

 Feel free to Fork and run on **localhost:8000/127.0.0.1:8000**